BreezeOTM/movie-python-visualization-Finish/README.md

 ## 🤝 Open to Feedback

+Clone it, fork it, critique it — I welcome all feedback and collaboration!

 This project is meant to show my **growth**, **curiosity**, and **technical momentum**.

 [View the project on GitHub →](https://github.com/BreezeOTM/movie-sql-python-visualization)